qnet - Add a find point ID option

 I have asked a second user to check this new feature out since qnet is such an important tool.

-#14 Updated by Lynn Weller about 1 month ago
+#14 Updated by Lynn Weller 5 months ago

 I agree with all of Tammy's observations and recommendations.
 This could be useful and it is certainly better having everything contained in a tab as opposed to going to the users screen as it had been doing when this was posted.